-- i.
-Development of an efficient cooperation mechanism with the production department to serve both the executive and the quality team. - ii.
-Assessment of efficiency and scope of growth.
-By performing SWOT analysis, strengths, weaknesses, opportunities and treats are identified by internal audit.
-Internal audit is specific to Group in this case, it consists of specialists from different departments which cooperate in this process to include all factors together which is than documented and introduced to responsible parties.
-According to identified factors KPIs are given to management which include lots of qualitative characteristics to improve.
-The Group is in constant ongoing process of development as required by industry specification. - iii.
-Formation of a team of quality engineers and their assistance and provision of appropriate training.
+I - development of an efficient cooperation mechanism with the production department to serve both the executive and the quality team.

+II - Formation of a team of quality engineers and their assistance and provision of appropriate training.
 Team of internal quality engineers assesses work performed on sites and assists remediation of deficiencies if any.
 Team is expanding yearly and currently quality control department consists of 45 engineers.
-In order to provide for efficient experience sharing, raising motivation and refining structure management, the division has established a ranking system, by introducing 5 ranks: senior quality engineer, quality engineer, quality specialist, assistant, and trainee with a probationary period, and defined the scope of financial reimbursement. - iv.
-Beginning of on-site work, refinement of record-taking and progress control mechanisms, which gives the Group management opportunity to directly observe process and eradicate any deficiency in a quick and effective manner. - v.
-Refining normative requirements based on the available experience and information Synchronisation of normative documents - it has been decided to synchronise the normative base developed in the division with the documents currently effective in the country to simplify communication with customers and their supervisors.
+In order to provide for efficient experience sharing, raising motivation and refining structure management, the division has established a ranking system, by introducing 5 ranks: senior quality engineer, quality engineer, quality specialist, assistant, and trainee with a trial period, and defined the scope of financial reimbursement.

+III - beginning of on-site work, refinement of record-taking and progress control mechanisms, which gives the Company management opportunity to directly observe process and eradicate any deficiency in a quick and effective manner.

+IV - Refining normative requirements based on the available experience and information

+Synchronisation of normative documents - it has been decided to synchronise the normative base developed in the division with the documents currently effective in the country to simplify communication with customers and their supervisors.
 About 10 such documents have already been drafted.